By Alisoun Mackenzie

 - Support long-term projects with a good track record – those that partner with local people/agencies and can evidence their long-term positive impact rather than those who embrace white savior complex.

 - Don’t assume what you have to offer is needed, wanted, or is the best solution – first build a relationship up with those you’re seeking help and find out what they want and need.
 Listen.
-Discuss ways to partner rather than assuming the lead.
+Discuss ways to partner with community members rather than assuming the lead.

 - Limit volunteering to your area of expertise only if it’s critically needed – e.g. after a natural disaster, humanitarian crisis, war or there is a known lack of resources/skills to deliver solutions locally.
 If you really want to volunteer consider why you feel the need to do this overseas rather than in your local community.
 Where you do have skills that are needed, commit to volunteering on a long-term basis (e.g. as a one-off trip for several months or regular shorter trips).